DemocracyClub/yournextrepresentative/docs/AWS_ENVIRONMENTS.md

 * `postgres_host`, type SecureString - the RDS instance, as previous section
 * `postgres_username` type SecureString - be sure to use the app credentials and not the master postgres role
 * `postgres_password` type SecureString
+* `FQDN`: type String - The domain name to use for this environment

 # Environment build / update